 Sketching also has the power to make your audience take ownership of the digital products they want to create with you.
 The more they visualise what they want, the faster you will understand how you can better serve their needs.

 Pro-tip: Get a rigid folder to centralise all the sketches that were made during your workshops.
 You want to avoid them being all scruntched as they will be a good input to bring to your UX designer to start working on your prototypes.

 When doing guerilla testing, you will need to walk around with your phone and pray that users will agree to test the wonderful prototype you took so long to make with your team.
 This process is long and tiresome, and you want to avoid at all costs that your phone shuts down in the middle of a testing session.

 Creating High-Fidelity prototypes is an efficient way of gathering input from your target users.
 Therefore, you need to make sure that they reflect most the reality of what they would experience while using your end product.
 Think long and hard about your scenario before diving in to the creation of the prototype, and make sure that the platform that you use for hosting your prototype is reliable.

 Pro-tip: When using your phone to test a prototype, make sure that all your notifications are turned off, and that you’re lock time is not defined.
-Believe me, you will be recieving emails and messages while you test, and this will disrupt the user and the quality of your feedback.
+Believe me, you will be recieving emails and messages while you test.
+This will disrupt the user and the quality of your feedback.
 So make sure all settings are clear!

 Bonus pro-tip: Bring candy during a testing day.
-You will need energy to do all those interviews, and it’ll be a friendly gesture to thank your test users for their time.
+You will need energy to do all those interviews.
+Moreover, and it’ll be a friendly gesture to thank your test users for their time.
 Who doesn’t love a good win-win situation?

 The best part of my job is to work with such a diverse group of people.
 In our Digital Studio, we foster collaboration between all our different profiles.
 Have a look at what a Digital Studio actually is, to know more about what I’m talking about!